-Although Blaye has been producing wines for far longer than its more prestigious cousins to the south and west, it fell victim long ago to the harsh facts of commercialism.
+The landscape around Blaye is visibly different – higher and hillier – from that just across the Gironde on the flat Medoc peninsula, and the Blaye area lends a picturesque element to the landscape of Bordeaux.
+Although Blaye has been producing wines for far longer than the more prestigious villages across the estuary, it fell victim long ago to the harsh facts of commercial reality.
 The area's particular position on the Gironde Estuary leads its shores to silt up heavily, which made access difficult for trading ships.
-The glory of Bordeaux as a whole has risen and fallen on the health of its exports, subject to both geographical and political factors.
+The glory of Bordeaux as a whole has risen and fallen on the health of its exports, which has been subject to both geographical and political factors.
 Today, the presence of a nuclear power plant just 10 miles north of Blaye town does little to improve the area's reputation.

 Red wines made around Blaye are blended predominantly from Merlot and Cabernet Sauvignon – the mainstays of modern Bordeaux wine – often with a splash of Cabernet Franc.
 The appellation laws also permit the use of small quantities of Malbec, Petit Verdot and even Carmenere (although this is rarely seen these days).

 White wines from the Blaye district are based on an equally Bordelais selection of grape varieties: the internationally famous Sauvignon Blanc and Semillon and the less widely known Colombard and Ugni Blanc.